Becoming You With Julie

 A fresh, bold, flavor-packed Thai noodle salad with crunchy vegetables tossed in a creamy, spicy peanut sauce.
 This cold noodle salad is perfect for a vegan lunch, dinner, or meal prep.

 Salads are a staple for me—I love them all.
-Give me a good dressing to drizzle, and I’m a happy girl.
+Give me a good dressing to drizzle, and I’m happy.

-And this crunchy Thai noodle salad?
-It’s been on repeat for a while now, and I’m still not over it.
-Maybe never.
-The mix of spicy, sweet, and tangy flavors, the way the noodles soak up that rich, peanutty sauce, the fresh crunch of veggies—it’s just so good.
+This crunchy Thai noodle salad has been on repeat for a while now, and I’m still not over it.
+The mix of spicy, sweet, and tangy flavors, the way the noodles soak up the rich, peanutty sauce, the fresh crunch of veggies, it’s just so good.

-Oh, and the spicy peanut sauce?
-I always double it.
-Because extra sauce is a must (at least in my house!), and it never goes to waste.
-It’s perfect drizzled over roasted sweet potatoes, stirred into rice bowls, or used as a dip for spring and summer rolls.
+And the spicy peanut sauce, I always double it.
+Because extra sauce is a must (at least in my house), and it never goes to waste.
+It’s perfect drizzled over my maple-glazed crispy tofu bowl recipe, or used as a dip for fresh vegan spring rolls.

 Jump to: